About Maths Circles

 • have fun themselves, and make it fun for everyone else too.

 Mathematical circles take place in many countries.
 The term is used for a wide variety of ways of organising mathematical activities for young people of many different ages and stages of mathematical education and development.
-MESME has adapted the underlying ideas of these different mathematical circles to the UK context, drawing inspiration from a global range of mathematical circles to develop a rich, engaging curriculum.
-Tutorfair Foundation is delighted to be an official Delivery Partner for MESME Maths Circles.
+AXIOM has adapted the underlying ideas of these different mathematical circles to the UK context, drawing inspiration from a global range of mathematical circles to develop a rich, engaging curriculum.
+Tutorfair Foundation is delighted to be an official Delivery Partner for AXIOM Maths Circles.

 What is studied in a Maths Circle?

-The areas of study in the MESME curriculum are chosen to build on what students will have already learnt at school, but also to allow them to progress systematically through a network of related ideas in areas which develop deep mathematical significance: for example, combinatorics and geometry.
+The areas of study in the AXIOM curriculum are chosen to build on what students will have already learnt at school, but also to allow them to progress systematically through a network of related ideas in areas which develop deep mathematical significance: for example, combinatorics and geometry.
 Students increase and improve their factual knowledge and procedural fluency as they do so.
 The focus of a Circle session is the underlying mathematical structure of the content.

 Topics are loosely organised within strands, so that, once an idea has been encountered, the concept is reinforced and its use practised when that strand is revisited in one or more subsequent Blocks.
 Within strands, specific content has been chosen because it provides plenty of opportunities for students to reason mathematically, in an increasingly ambitious way, but with only a manageable level of technical apparatus and a limited dependence on where students have reached in the school curriculum.